Evelyn Nesbit: Murder of Stanford White

 Thaw and Nesbit visited New York in June 1906 before boarding a luxury liner bound for a European holiday.
-Late that day, Thaw said that he had tickets for them for the premiere of Mam'zelle Champagne, written by Edgar Allan Woolf, at the rooftop theatre of Madison Square Garden.
+Late that day, Thaw said that he had obtained tickets for the premiere of Mam'zelle Champagne, written by Edgar Allan Woolf, at the rooftop theatre of Madison Square Garden.
 They first stopped at the Cafe Martin for dinner, where they happened to see White, before going to the theatre.
 Despite the heat, Thaw wore a long black overcoat over his tuxedo and refused to remove it.

 At 11:00 pm, as the stage show was coming to a close, White appeared and took his place at a table customarily reserved for him.
 Spotting his arrival, Thaw approached him several times, each time withdrawing.
-During the finale, "I Could Love A Million Girls", Thaw produced a pistol, and, from two feet away, fired three shots into White's head and back, killing him instantly.
+During the finale, "I Could Love A Million Girls", Thaw produced a pistol and, from two feet away, fired two shots into White's face and another into his shoulder.
+White was killed instantly, as was obvious to all who were near him.
 Thaw addressed the crowd, but witness reports varied as to his words.
 He said (roughly): "I did it because he ruined my wife!
 He had it coming to him!
 He took advantage of the girl and then abandoned her! ...
 You'll never go out with that woman again!"
-In his book The Murder of Stanford White (2011), Gerald Langford quoted Thaw as saying, "You ruined my life", or, "You ruined my wife."
+In his book The Murder of Stanford White (2011), Gerald Langford quoted Thaw as saying, "You ruined my life", or, "You ruined my wife".

-The crowd initially thought the incident might be a practical joke, but became alarmed upon realizing White was dead.
+The crowd initially thought the incident might be a practical joke but became alarmed upon realizing White was dead.
 Thaw brandished the pistol and was taken into police custody.
 Nesbit managed to extricate herself from the ensuing chaos on the Madison Square rooftop.
-Not wanting to return to their hotel suite, she took refuge for several days in the apartment of a chorus girl friend.
+Not wanting to return to their hotel suite, she took refuge for several days in the apartment of a friend.
 Years later, Nesbit said of this time: "A complete numbness of mind and body took possession of me ...
 I moved like a person in a trance for hours afterward."